discloud/legal/policy-en.md

 ## Permitted Content

-`1` - The platform is intended for hosting Discord Bots that are within Discord Inc.'s Terms of Service (TOS).
+`1` - The platform is intended for hosting Bots that are within the Terms of Service of their respective platforms.

 `2` - It is also allowed to host Bots from other platforms, such as Telegram, Whatsapp, Twitch and others, as long as they comply with the respective platform's Terms of Service.